Inari Ōkami: Edo Period

-Statue of a kitsune adorned with a red votive bib in a shrine at Inuyama Castle.
+A statue of a kitsune adorned with a red votive bib in a shrine at Inuyama Castle.
 Many castles in Japan contain Inari shrines.

 During the Edo period, Inari worship spread across Japan; it became especially prominent in Edo.
-Smyers attributes this spread to the movement of daimyōs (feudal lords).
-Inari had by the sixteenth century become the patron of blacksmiths and the protector of warriors—for this reason, many castle compounds in Japan contain Inari shrines—and the daimyōs took their belief in their protector kami with them when they relocated to a new domain.
-Inari's divine role continued to expand; on the coast, they became a protector of fishermen; in Edo, they were invoked to prevent fires.
+Smyers attributes this spread to the movement of daimyō (feudal lords).
+Inari had by the sixteenth century become the patron of blacksmiths and the protector of warriors—for this reason, many castle compounds in Japan contain Inari shrines—and the daimyō took their belief in their protector kami with them when they relocated to a new domain.

+Inari's divine role continued to expand.
+On the coast, they became a protector of fishermen.
+In Edo, they were invoked to prevent fires.
 They became the patron of actors and of prostitutes, since their shrines were often found near the pleasure quarters where these individuals lived.
-They began to be worshipped as the Desire-Fulfilling Inari, a deity of luck and prosperity; a common saying in Osaka was Byō Kōbō, yoku Inari (For sickness [pray to] Kōbō, for desires [pray to] Inari).
+They began to be worshipped as the Desire-Fulfilling Inari, a deity of luck and prosperity.
+A common saying in Osaka was Byō Kōbō, yoku Inari ("For sickness [pray to] Kōbō, for desires [pray to] Inari").
 Inari also began to be petitioned for good health; they are credited with curing such diverse afflictions as coughs, toothaches, broken bones, and syphilis.
 Women prayed to Inari to grant them children.

 After a government decree mandated the separation of Buddhist and Shinto beliefs, many Inari shrines underwent changes.
 At Fushimi Inari, for instance, structures that were obviously Buddhist were torn down.
-Among the populace, however, the blended form of worship continued.
+Among the populace, the blended form of worship continued.
 Some Buddhist temples, such as Toyokawa Inari, maintained Inari worship by arguing that they had always been devoted to a Buddhist deity (often Dakiniten), which the common folk had mistaken as Inari.

 In the Tokugawa period, when money replaced rice as the measure of wealth in Japan, Inari's role as a kami of worldly prosperity was expanded to include all aspects of finance, business, and industry.
-At the beginning of the eighteenth century, followers of Inari at the Ginza mint struck coins meant for offerings to Inari, which featured pictures of two foxes and a jewel or the characters for long life and good luck.
+At the beginning of the eighteenth century, followers of Inari at the Ginza mint struck coins meant for offerings to Inari, which featured pictures of two foxes and a jewel or the characters for 'long life' and 'good luck'.